Difference between revisions of "Legislative Law in Zimbabwe" - Pindula

 The Legislature of Zimbabwe can confer powers on any authority to create binding laws.
 Currently the Legislature of Zimbabwe is a bicameral system consisting of a Lower House (Parliament) and an upper House (Senate).
 Bicameralism is the practice of having two parliamentary chambers, an Upper House – the Senate, and a Lower House, the House of Assembly.
 Legislation brought through parliament has to be scrutinized by the Senate before it goes for assent to the executive President.
 The senate was ushered in through Constitutional Amendment Number 17 of 2005.
 The idea of a Senate goes beyond partisan politics, beyond job creation for loyalists; it is about the best system of governance for Zimbabwe in the present and into the future.
 Even in the oldest of civilisations, the Senate has been a necessary means of tapping on the knowledge and experience of the eldest members of a community.
 It is basically a safeguard for prudence, and an assurance that all interests — including those not fully represented in the Lower House — are represented in the legislative process.[2]

-The Senate had been abolished by the ruling Zanu PF party in 1987 on the pretext that it was expensive and that it slowed down the legislative process.
+The Senate had been abolished in 1987 on the pretext that it was expensive and that it slowed down the legislative process.
 Surprisingly it was reintroduced in 2005.
 Zimbabwe has reintroduced the Senate or Upper House through a constitutional amendment 18 years after abolishing the bicameral legislative system in 1987.
 The Senate was initially introduced as a condition of the Lancaster House negotiations for independence in 1980.[3]

 The method of passing legislation is entrenched in Section 511 of the Constitution.
 All legislation in Zimbabwe is styled Acts of Parliament or Statutes.
 Other authorities such as the President, acting unilaterally, and Ministries can pass legislation known as Statutory Instrument, or Subsidiary Legislation.
 Subsidiary or Subordinate Legislation consists of the following: